MarkPearl/Blog_BookReviews/_posts/2015-02-26-The-Dance-of-Intimacy.md

 category: Psychology
 tags: [Read, Borrow]
 ---
 Having read and enjoyed a few 'self help' books like [A Road Less Travelled](http://www.amazon.com/Road-Less-Traveled-Timeless-Traditional/dp/0743243153) and [Steve Biddulphs book Manhood](http://www.amazon.com/Manhood-Steve-Biddulph/dp/0091894816) - My Mother-in-Law lent me this book to read.
-Being a man, I guess I am not the 'targeted' audience and I found the Dance of Intimacy a long read.
+Being a man, I guess I am not the 'targeted' audience and I found it a fairly long read.
 That said, it was a useful read that had a few gems in it.

 Things that I could related to the most included...
 - Distancing of oneself with ones first family (Why this occurs, why it is not a long term solution, etc.)